bzminer/bzminer/README.md

   --bench, --test         Mine a local bench job (default sha256d; select with -a) --benchmark [diff]      Run a local stratum server and mine it over real TCP
-                          (default algo xelis, difficulty 1000; e.g. --benchmark -a xelis) --cpu-metrics <0|1>     Collect CPU telemetry (default 1; 0 skips the CPU sensors) --tui-width <n>         Console width in characters (0 = follow the terminal) --tui-height <n>        Console height in rows (0 = follow the terminal)
+                          (default algo xelis, difficulty 1000; e.g. --benchmark -a xelis) --test-dev-fee <s>[:<s>]
+                          Dev-fee TEST CYCLE: mine for you <s> seconds, then for the algorithm's author, and repeat. `--test-dev-fee 30` is 30 seconds each way; `30:10` sets the legs apart.
+The real schedule pays the fee as a time debt - first slice five minutes in, next an hour later - so this is how you watch a whole cycle without waiting out an afternoon.
+It only ever pays MORE than the declared fee: a split that would come to less has its dev leg raised until it does not --cpu-metrics <0|1>     Collect CPU telemetry (default 1; 0 skips the CPU sensors) --tui-width <n>         Console width in characters (0 = follow the terminal) --tui-height <n>        Console height in rows (0 = follow the terminal)